leios/leios.github.io/src/gpu-handbook/abstractions.md

 Note that to use this loop, we need to launch Julia with a certain number of threads, such as `julia -t 12` for 12 threads.
 After, all we need to do is add the `@threads` macro from the `Threads` package to the start of the loop.
-At a glance, it looks incredibly straightforward.
-After all, we can just add a macro to the start of the loop without modifying anything else in the code.
-But now let's look at the output for single core and parallel execution:
+At a glance, it looks incredibly straightforward, but let's look at the output for single core and parallel execution:

 | single-core | parallel |
 | ------- | ------- |